 Dance the night away in Derry

 You’ll find a surplus of amazing places for tasty food and drink in Derry and of course, some craic.
 You will find giggles at the comedy nights in Mason’s Bar.
 Or enjoy a drink at The Grand Central Bar on Strand Road before taking it up a notch at the famous Peadar O’Donnell’s lively bar.
-The Coppins Bar in the City Hotel is the spot for those colourful cocktails. nAd if you’re not quite ready for bed then Sugar Nite Club in the city centre is a sweet place to begin your night anew, see here.
+The Coppins Bar in the City Hotel is the spot for those colourful cocktails. and if you’re not quite ready for bed then Sugar Nite Club in the city centre is a sweet place to begin your night anew, see you here.